UNICEFECAR/parenting-app-bebbo-mobile/README.md

        https://github.com/UNICEFECAR/parenting-app-bebbo-mobile/tree/main/ios/GoogleServices/XkDevelopment
        ```

-7. Configure google Signin and GDrive Import/Export
+11. Configure Google Sign in and GDrive Import/Export
-    * Configure Google Signin and GDrive Import/Export
+    * Configure Google Sign in and GDrive Import/Export.
     * Enable Google Drive API from Cloud Console.
-    * Choose Scope For Drive Access
+    * Choose Scope For Drive Access.
-    * Copy details of REVERSED_CLIENT_ID as in the below example from GoogleService-Info.plist
+    * Copy details of REVERSED_CLIENT_ID as in the below example from GoogleService-Info.plist.
      and add in .env file as projectNumber and clientIdKey.
        * Format in GoogleService-Info.plist will be like com.googleusercontent.apps.${projectNumber}-${clientIdKey}

-8. Steps required while creating Flavour builds for both Bebbo and Foleja.
+12. Steps required while creating Flavour builds for both Bebbo and Foleja.

-   **1.** Follow below steps for **Bebbo Prod and ProdStaging**:
+   **A.** Follow below steps for **Bebbo Prod and ProdStaging**:

       * In apiConstants.ts change buildFor const value to buildForBebbo as follows: